danielebogo/PSUpdateApp/README.md

 ### Notes

+- This project required ARC and iOS target from 5.0
-- Use the PSUpdateApp properties to change the PSUpdateApp default value: for example the **app name** or **store location**.
+- Use the PSUpdateApp properties to change the PSUpdateApp default value: for example the **app name** or **store location**
-- It's localized.
+- It's localized
-- It has a simple BDD test inside the example project.
+- It has a simple BDD test inside the example project

 ### Recognition: